Meta-Learning Priors for Safe Bayesian Optimization: Experiments

 \section{Experiments}

 \vspacecaptionlow \looseness -1 First, we investigate if the calibration-/sharpness-based frontier search chooses good and safe kernel parameters.
-Second, we evaluate the the full \textsc{SaMBO} algorithm in a range of safe BO environments.
+Second, we evaluate the full \textsc{SaMBO} algorithm in a range of safe BO environments, including a robotic case study, and compare it to safe BO baselines.

 \vspacesubcaption